ADVERTISING

 Research shows how self-assessments can influence learning success

-How do predictions about one's own memory affect learning success?
+How do predictions about one's own memory performance affect learning success?
 A research group at the Institute of Psychology at TU Darmstadt investigated this question.
-In a recently published meta-study, Franziska Ingendahl, together with Professor Monika Undorf (TU Darmstadt) and Professor Vered Halamish (Bar-Ilan University, Israel), investigated judgments of learning (JOLs) – self-assessments during learning – influence later memory performance.
+In a recently published meta-study, Franziska Ingendahl, together with Professor Monika Undorf (TU Darmstadt) and Professor Vered Halamish (Bar-Ilan University, Israel), examined Judgments of Learning (JOLs) – self-assessments during learning – influence later memory performance.

 The results were published in the renowned journal Psychological Bulletin .